 Why am I talking about all this fighting?
 Because we have a very real opponent in this ring called LIFE, who’s already throwing punches.
 And we need to be ready to hit back and not get sucker punched.

 Right now families are under a sneak attack.
 Meanwhile we’re so busy with life that we don’t see the enemy’s strike coming right at us.

 We live in a world that’s becoming increasingly antagonistic toward families.
 One that’s dulling what it means to be committed to someone else for a lifetime.
 I remember 20 years ago being the odd one in any group because my parents were still married.
 Now, it’s much worse.

 Stay in the Ring & Fight for Your Family!

 The world around us is yelling at us to give up.
 It says when our teenager starts acting out, “It’s just a phase…She’ll grow out of it…It’s what all teenagers go through.”

 It says when our spouse becomes physically and emotionally detached, “he’s not worthy to have you anymore…There’s someone else out there who will really love you…She can’t expect you to wait forever for her to change.”

 And chances are some of these comments might even come from people in your own inner circle trying to offer “well-meaning” advice.

 There’s nothing keeping us in the ring anymore.
 But let me urge you not to throw in the towel.
-Whether your marriage and family life is strong or weak and barely hanging on; we need to know we’re standing in a real ring.
+Whether your marriage and family life is strong, weak, or barely hanging on – we need to know we’re standing in a real ring.

 We’re fighting a real opponent who’s swinging whether we fight back or not.